afermg/CellDino/README.md

 ### Introduction

-This repository provides a version of CellDino on segmentation.
 CellDino is a transformer-based end-to-end cell segmentation and tracking model.
-The tracking version will be updated soon!

 **Weakly-supervised training for CELL DINO will be coming soon.**